thiagosommerfeld/Cloud-SOC-lab/README.md

 Instead of studying cloud security only in theory, I used Azure to practice how different systems can be deployed, isolated, connected, and monitored in a controlled environment.
 This made the project useful both as a cloud learning exercise and as a security validation lab.

+**Disclaimer:** This project was initially designed around Splunk, but due to VM resource limitations in the Azure free/student tier, Wazuh was used as the SIEM solution for the final implementation.

 ---

 ## What I Built